contentful/forma-36/MIGRATION.md

 - `isDragActive` was renamed to `isDragging`
 - `statusIcon` was renamed to `icon`, and now expects an Icon component
 - `cardDragHandleProps` was renamed to `dragHandleProps`
-- `dropdownListElements` was updated to use the new `Menu` component and should receive an array of `Menu.Items`.
+- `dropdownListElements` was renamed to `actions` and updated to use the new `Menu` component.
+It should receive an array of `Menu.Item`.
 For more information, see the Menu [documentation](https://v4.f36.contentful.com/components/menu/).

 #### How to migrate your Card components